-Check Point Security Management
+Infinity-Vision - Check Point Security Management

 A significant part of our product strategy addresses the need for scalable and consolidated security management.
 As part of Check Point's Infinity architecture, we enable customers of all sizes - from single offices to hundreds and thousands of offices -to manage and tailor their security policy to express their business needs from a single pane of glass.
 With Check Point's R80 security management software, administrators can consolidate security management in an all-in-one, single scalable server for full threat visibility and control across networks, endpoints, cloud and mobile.
-In 2019, we updated our Security Management Software to version R80.30 offering security management through a single console with a unified security policy that streamlines security operations and provides a greater visibility into policy administration and threat analysis.